 Style of Cage

 Your main choices will be between a wire cage (usually on a plastic base), a plastic modular cage (the kind with many compartments and tubes), or an aquarium (with a secure mesh lid).
-Each style of cage has advantages and disadvantages in ease of cleaning, ventilation, and security.
+Each cage style has advantages and disadvantages in ease of cleaning, ventilation, and security.

 Ease of Cleaning